rnakato/CustardPy/docs/content/QuickStart.rst

 Available Genome Builds
 -----------------------------------

-CustardPy provides the reference genome files and restriction enzyme files the following genome builds.
+The CustardPy docker image includes restriction enzyme files for the following genome builds, so users can perform Hi-C analysis without preparing them in advance.

 .. csv-table::
    :class: align-center